CAPT-G/Money_Creation/README.md

 # Money_Creation

-# Understanding Money Creation: Federal Reserve Notes and IOUs
+# Money Creation: Federal Reserve Notes and IOUs

 **Date:** 2025-11-10

 ---

-## 🧠 Conversation Summary
+## 🧠 Document Summary

-This document captures a full, organized dialogue exploring whether Federal Reserve Notes (FRNs) are equivalent to IOUs and how money is created in the U.S. financial system — including balance sheet and T-account visualizations.
+This document captures a full, organized dialogue exploring whether Federal Reserve Notes (FRNs) are equivalent to IOUs and how money is created in the U.S. financial system — including corrected balance sheet and T-account visualizations.

 ---

 ## 1. Are Federal Reserve Notes IOUs?

 **Question:**
-> Isn’t it a Federal Reserve note technically the same thing as an IOU from the government?
+> Aren't Federal Reserve notes technically the same thing as IOUs from the government?

 **Answer:**
 Yes — that’s largely correct in principle.